xcat2/xcat-core/docs/source/advanced/networks/infiniband/firmware_updates.rst

 	mstflint -d 0002:01:00.0 -i <image location> b

-Note: if this is a PureFlex MezzanineP adapater then you must select the correct image for each ibaX device.
+Note: if this is a PureFlex MezzanineP adapter then you must select the correct image for each ibaX device.
 Note the difference in the firmware image at end of filename: _0.bin (iba0/iba2) & _1.bin (iba1/iba3)

 Verify download successful: ::